J0311/J0311/README.md

 ## ⚡Iron sharpens iron!

 ## ✏️ Currently Learning:
-🎨 **Angular CLI** - To build more fullstack projects
+🎨 **Angular CLI & Node.js** - To build more fullstack projects

-🌱 **SpringBoot** - Building my skills in Spring Framework with a focus on 🔐 Spring Security
+🌱 **Spring Boot** - Building my skills in Spring Framework with a focus on 🔐 Spring Security

 🖥️ **Software Architecture** - I'll always be *learning* ... especially in Java ☕